 GASB 84 describes four fiduciary funds that should be reported, if applicable: (1) pension (and other employee benefit) trust funds, (2) investment trust funds, (3) private-purpose trust funds, and (4) custodial funds.
 Custodial funds generally should report fiduciary activities that are not held in a trust or equivalent arrangement that meets specific criteria.
 The Corporation early adopted GASB 84 on November 1, 2019.
 As of November 1, 2019, the Corporation identified two fiduciary funds (1) custodial funds and (2) other post-employment benefits trust funds.
-The cumulative effect of adopting GASB 84 was a \$34,000 reduction to the enterprise fund beginning net position restricted for bond obligations and the establishment of beginning net position of \$1,411,455,000 in Custodial Funds and \$8,633,000 in beginning net position restricted for post-employee Benefit Trust Fund.
+The cumulative effect of adopting GASB 84 was a \$34,000 reduction to the enterprise fund beginning net position restricted for bond obligations and the establishment of beginning net position of \$1,411,455,000 in Custodial Funds and \$8,633,000 in beginning net position restricted for post-employment benefits other than pension in the Other Employee Benefit Trust Fund.
 The Other Employee Benefit Trust Fund had not been reported prior to the adoption of GASB 84.